 Citizens Financial Group is the 13th largest retail bank holding company in the United States according to SNL Financial with $126.9 billion of total assets as of March 31, 2014.
 Headquartered in Providence, Rhode Island, CFG delivers a broad range of retail and commercial banking products and services through branches and ATMs in an 11-state footprint across the New England, Mid-Atlantic and Midwest regions; and through online, telephone and mobile banking platforms.
 Its two bank subsidiaries are Citizens Bank, N.A., and Citizens Bank of Pennsylvania.

 U.S. Bancorp, with $361 billion in assets as of Sept.
 30, 2013, is the parent company of U.S. Bank, the 5th largest commercial bank in the United States.
 The company operates 3,088 banking offices in 25 states and 4,937 ATMs and provides a comprehensive line of banking, brokerage, insurance, investment, mortgage, trust and payment services products to consumers, businesses and institutions.

 The Goodwin team advising Citizens Financial was led by partners Regina Pisa and Michael Whalen.
-Additional support was provided by partner Mat Sibble (Leveraged Finance), partner Yoel Kranz (Derivatives), counsel Katherine Murphy and attorney Erin Claywell (Real Estate), senior attorney Nate Brodeur (Environmental), partner Brad Smith and associate Tim Holahan (Employment), partner Bob Kester and associate Argyrios Saccopoulos (Tax).
+Additional support was provided by partner Mat Sibble (Leveraged Finance), partner Yoel Kranz (Derivatives), counsel Katherine Murphy and attorney Erin Claywell (Real Estate), senior attorney Nate Brodeur (Environmental), partner Brad Smith and associate Tim Holahan (Employment), and partner Bob Kester (Tax).

 The transaction attracted significant media attention including articles in The New York Times and The Wall Street Journal, among others.
 To learn more, please read the Citizens press release announcing the close of the transaction.